 In October 2011 over 200 Hills employees based in Israel walked out on strike at proposed plans to move their jobs either back to the UK or Gibraltar, even though there were no such plans.
 Hills’ management acted quickly and decisively to resolve the situation and now everything is back on an even keel.

 In terms of sponsorship, the bookie supports UK horse racing with sponsorship of races at all levels, including the showpiece King George Chase at Kempton on Boxing Day, second only to the Cheltenham Gold Cup in terms of prestige.
 In 2011 they also became the sole title sponsor of the BBC televised UK Championship snooker tournament.

 William Hill’s accounts:

-2010: Led by their betting in running product, William Hill's 2010 accounts revealed that their income from the internet betting had increased by a quarter on the previous annum.
+2010: Led by their in-running product, William Hill’s 2010 accounts revealed that their income from the internet had increased by a quarter on the previous annum.
 The betting in running had seen bets placed increase by over one hundred percent, while sports betting in all saw the sum total of the value of wagers made increase by a whopping sixty percent.
 Their director of finance also boasted about how the World Cup 2010 had made them shedloads of cash and was a record result for any World Cup.
 They had the pathetic performances by the abysmal England team to thank.
 Our guess is the 1-1 draw with the USA probably filled their satchels even more than the thrashing they received from Germany!

 2011: These showed total profits at £1.1billion.
 The online betting contribution of £321million saw a 28% rise in profits on the previous year.
 Interestingly over 90% of profits came from the UK market and CEO Ralph Topping suggested international expansion was high on the wish list.
 Topping also confirmed they would like to break their ill-conceived ties with Playtech and would have the opportunity to buy out that firm’s 29% share of the online business later in 2012.